 You can increase glue trap effectiveness by placing them behind appliances, in dark corners, and places that have zero activity from you.

-Even though they are very useful, I personally think mouse glue traps are not a humane way to catch mice.
-That is just me though, you might be different.
+Even though they are handy, I personally think mouse glue traps are not a humane way to catch mice.
+That is just me, though; you might be different.

 Mouse Glue Traps – How They Kill Mice

-Some of the adhesive substance used on mice traps can only be used once, so if you have multiple mice to deal with, you will need to buy a few glue traps to ensure all the mice are gone.
+Some of the adhesive substances used on mice traps can only be used once, so if you have multiple mice to deal with, you will need to buy a few glue traps to ensure all the mice are gone.

 How Long Does It Take for a Mouse to Die on A Glue Trap?